 The Department of Sanitation (DSNY) and NYPD, the two main enforcement agencies for street vending rules since 2023, have together issued 9,028 tickets to vendors so far this year.
-The uptick comes as voters Tuesday will weigh in on Ballot Proposal 2, which would expand Sanitation’s enforcement authority over vending.
+The uptick comes as voters last Tuesday approved Ballot Proposal 2, which expands Sanitation’s enforcement authority over vending.

 Under the stairs of the elevated subway platform of the 7 train, five street vendors, each with their own story of immigrating to New York, hawked their wares from hand trucks and pushcarts.
 The metallic screeching of the train dulled their voices each time it approached.